Where the terms come from, or "click me gently"

 In terminology analysis, each selected term needs to be matched with a definition and examples of its use.
 Therefore, the optimum equivalent in the target language will be chosen.
 The classic example being the terminology accountability methodology used that were relevant in the days of the MS-DOS operating system.
 Personal computers that were compatible with IBM PCs could use three kinds of RAM (Random Access Memory), which were called conventional memory, extended memory, and expanded memory in English manuals (in fact, there was more types of memory, but let’s not complicate the story too much).

 The MS-DOS operating system could only use the Conventional Memory, however, technically, the same memory beyond the "address space" of MS-DOS was called Extended Memory, and the memory that was stored on individual expansion memory cards (and soon after - on the same exact boards as conventional memory) was called Expanded Memory.
-The odd thing is that these two English words - "extended" and "expanded" - are synonymous, therefore, they have one and the same meaning in Russian also and can be translated as "расширенный".
-Thus, it was not a “small mess” for Russian specialists when it came to English, unless the professionals agreed to translate Conventional Memory as "основная память", Extended Memory as "дополнительная память", and Expanded Memory as "расширенная память".
+The odd thing is that these two English words - "extended" and "expanded" - are synonymous, therefore, they have one and the same meaning in some languages also.

 There also can be other situations when it comes to the use of specific terminology: one term can be translated differently depending on the area of use.
-For example, the word "frame" will be translated as "каркас" (framework) in building and construction, or as "станина" (body) in machine tool building, "блок данных" (data unit) in 3d graphics and animations, "ложное обвинение" (false charge) in jurisprudence.
+For example, the word "frame" will be translated as "framework" in building and construction, or as " body" in machine tool building, "data unit" in 3D graphics and animations, "false charge".
 Therefore, during the terminological analysis phase, we always involve experts in the subject area.

 Throughout the iterative process of terminological analysis, it is nearly impossible to think of translations for all the original terms at once.
 However, when some terms are translated, one has to compare new translations with the previous ones and verify.
 This process determines whether they are in agreement or not, whether there are latent or obvious contradictions, whether a linguistic impasse has been reached at some point choosing the variant of a translation, and which may have subsequently caused seemingly unresolvable issues in choosing translations for the remaining terms in the queue.